 In any event, full-form notification is not required where the market share of the undertaking being acquired or merged is less than 1%.

-Full-form notification must be made only in relation to the affected markets in respect of which at least one of the aforementioned conditions is met, as well as in relation to the relevant upstream and downstream market in the event that the second condition above is met.
+Full-form notification must only be made in relation to the affected markets in respect of which at least one of the aforementioned conditions is met, as well as in relation to the relevant upstream and downstream market in the event that the condition the second bullet point above is met.

-Short-form notification Short-form notification is permitted for all concentrations subject to a prior notification obligation, for which full-form notification is not required.
-Nevertheless, the ICA reserves the right to request the information required under full-form notification whenever the ICA considers that the short-form notification does not permit an adequate assessment of the proposed operation.
+Short-form notification is permitted for all concentrations subject to a prior notification obligation, for which full-form notification is not required.
+The ICA nevertheless reserves the right to request the information required under full-form notification whenever the ICA considers that the short-form notification does not permit an adequate assessment of the proposed operation.
 In this case, the time limit for examining the merger does not start running until the full-form notification is received.

 The short form version of the notification requires information listed under the following headings:

 - Form A: Background information.